19 Things to Never Say to Flight Attendants

 Flight attendants have seen it all and heard it all.
-But while there's not much that can surprise flight attendants, but there's plenty that can annoy them...
+Although there's not much that can surprise them, there's plenty that can annoy them.

 These won’t fly

 Yes, they’re there to serve you and make your flight easier.
 Yes, they’re professionally trained and highly experienced, and they’ve “heard it all” and “seen it all.”
 Still, that doesn’t mean they won’t give you the side-eye if you say or do something inappropriate or offensive.
 The pandemic has made things even more stressful for flight attendants, who can’t exactly practice social distancing while serving and keeping their passengers safe.
 (If you’re wondering what it’s like to work as a flight attendant during COVID-19, don’t miss this flight attendant’s personal account.)
 Since flight attendants are taking a risk with their health every time they show up for work, it seems only fair to keep their feelings in mind when you fly, and that includes steering clear of these missteps.

 “Can you help me get my bag up?”